Khan-amil/GameJam-StarterKit/README.md

 - [Pool system](Assets/Core/StarterKit%20Plugins/Pooling/Readme.md): Generic and straightforward pooling system.
 - [Scene Management](Assets/Core/StarterKit%20Plugins/Scene%20Management/Readme.md): A manager to help having clean scene transitions.
 - [GameStateManager](Assets/Core/StarterKit%20Plugins/GameStateManager/Readme.md): A set of extandable ScriptableObjects to manage game states and transitions.
+- SoundManager: A simple script to centralize sound, to play music and spawn sfx with pooling.
+- UIManager: Open and manage menu, including stacking.
+Supports Dotween to feedback the menu transitions.

 They are all setup in the `Core` scene loaded by default, but they're designed to not have any impact by default.